solita/solita.github.com/_posts/2014-09-18-sharing-client-side-components-with-bower.md

 ```

 ## Bundleweed magic
 Browserify allows you to require() files.
-It then creates a bundle based on the abstract syntax tree using magic.
+It then creates a bundle based on abstract syntax tree magic.

 ![Browserify](/img/sharing-client-side-components-with-bower/wizard.jpg)
 *Image by [TheGiantVermin](http://www.flickr.com/photos/tudor/9201416844/)*